EinBaum/MapTarget/README.md

 # MapTarget

-WoW 1.12.1 Addon: Click on red dots on the minimap to target them
+- Click on red dots on the minimap to target them
+- Shift-click the minimap to create a ping